 2019 Best Online Colleges Offering Bachelor's in Music Degrees

-These are the best seven schools offering online bachelor's degrees in music.
+These are the best six schools offering online bachelor's degrees in music.
 This year, Washington State University is the #1 pick, with an annual tuition of $11,329.
-University of the Cumberlands, at #7, has the lowest priced tuition, set at $6,368 for a Bachelor of Music in General Studies, making it a very affordable option for distance learners.
+Valley City State University, at #6, has the lowest priced tuition, set at $8,070 for either a B.A. or B.S. in Music, making it a very affordable option for distance learners.

 |Rank||School||Annual Tuition||Median Salary|